nlymperidis/Flight-Deals/README.md

 # Flight Price Tracker
 Flight Price Tracker is a Python application that helps you find the best flight deals from your specified origin city to various destinations.
-It regularly checks for flight prices and sends notifications when it finds a flight with a lower price than previously recorded.
+It checks for flight prices and sends notifications when it finds a flight with a lower price than previously recorded.

 ## Getting Started